 In Maître you can import your mailing list of contacts or customers natively by using our Import feature.
 Simply follow these instructions to format your CSV file of contacts and upload it onto Maître.
 We’ll take care of the rest.

 How do your contacts know that they have been added to your contest?
 Also, how can they share their referral link immediately and start inviting friends?
 Luckily Maître offers an easy solution to this problem.
-Simply go to your Engagement Emails tab and enable the “Welcome email”.
+Simply go to the "Automations" page and enable the “Welcome email”.

 Then when you are uploading your CSV file in the Import tab, switch the toggle “Send welcome email”.
 Your imported contacts will automatically receive the welcome email and start referring their friends.